-- (c) On a non-conforming lot of record on which only a residential structure exists, and it is not possible to place an accessory structure meeting the required water body, tributary stream or wetland setbacks, the code enforcement officer may issue a permit to place a single accessory structure, with no utilities, for the storage of yard tools and similar equipment.
+- c) On a non-conforming lot of record on which only a residential structure exists, and it is not possible to place an accessory structure meeting the required water body, tributary stream or wetland setbacks, the code enforcement officer may issue a permit to place a single accessory structure, with no utilities, for the storage of yard tools and similar equipment.
 Such accessory structure shall not exceed eighty (80) square feet in area nor eight (8) feet in height and shall be located as far from the shoreline or tributary stream as practical and shall meet all other applicable standards, including lot coverage and vegetation clearing limitations.
-In no case shall the structure be located closer to the shoreline or tributary stream than the principal structure. - (d) The Planning Board is authorized to increase the required setback of a proposed structure, as a condition to permit approval, if necessary, to accomplish the purposes of this ordinance.
-Instances where a greater setback may be appropriate include but are not limited to: areas of steep slope; shallow or erodible soils; or where an adequate vegetative buffer does not exist. - (2) Principal or accessory structures and expansions of existing structures which are permitted in the Resource Protection, Limited Residential, Limited Commercial, and Stream Protection Districts, shall not exceed thirty-five (35) feet in height.
-This provision shall not apply to structures such as transmission towers, windmills, antennas, and similar structures having no floor area. - (3) The lowest floor elevation or openings of all buildings and structures, including basements, shall be elevated at least one foot above the elevation of the 100-year flood, the flood of record, or in the absence of these, the flood as defined by soil types identified as recent flood-plain soils.
-In those municipalities that participate in the National Flood Insurance Program and have adopted the April 2005 version, or later version, of the Floodplain Management Ordinance, accessory structures may be placed in accordance with the standards of that ordinance and need not meet the elevation requirements of this paragraph. - (4) The total footprint area of all structures, parking lots and other non-vegetated surfaces, within the shoreland zone shall not exceed twenty (20) percent of the lot or a portion thereof, located within the shoreland zone, including land area previously developed, except in the General Development District adjacent to tidal waters and rivers that do not flow to great ponds classified GPA, and in the Village Center and Maritime Activities District, where lot coverage shall not exceed seventy (70) percent. - (5) Retaining walls that are not necessary for erosion control shall meet the structure setback requirement, except for low retaining walls and associated fill provided all of the following conditions are met: - (a) The site has been previously altered and an effective vegetated buffer does not exist: - (b) The wall(s) is(are) at least 25 feet, horizontal distance, from the normal highwater line of a water body, tributary stream, or upland edge of a wetland;
+In no case shall the structure be located closer to the shoreline or tributary stream than the principal structure. - d) The Planning Board is authorized to increase the required setback of a proposed structure, as a condition to permit approval, if necessary, to accomplish the purposes of this ordinance.
+Instances where a greater setback may be appropriate include but are not limited to: areas of steep slope; shallow or erodible soils; or where an adequate vegetative buffer does not exist. - 2.
+Principal or accessory structures and expansions of existing structures which are permitted in the Resource Protection, Limited Residential, Limited Commercial, and Stream Protection Districts, shall not exceed thirty-five (35) feet in height.
+This provision shall not apply to structures such as transmission towers, windmills, antennas, and similar structures having no floor area. - 3.
+The lowest floor elevation or openings of all buildings and structures, including basements, shall be elevated at least one foot above the elevation of the 100-year flood, the flood of record, or in the absence of these, the flood as defined by soil types identified as recent flood-plain soils.
+In those municipalities that participate in the National Flood Insurance Program and have adopted the April 2005 version, or later version, of the Floodplain Management Ordinance, accessory structures may be placed in accordance with the standards of that ordinance and need not meet the elevation requirements of this paragraph. - 4.
+The total footprint area of all structures, parking lots, and other non-vegetated surfaces, within the shoreland zone shall not exceed twenty (20) percent of the lot or a portion thereof, located within the shoreland zone, including land area previously developed, except in the Village Center and Maritime Activities District, where lot coverage shall not exceed seventy (70) percent.